Ratified June 2016

 g.
 Prepare a statement of income and expenditures to be presented at the biennial general meeting.

-5. As appropriate, the President, Vice President/s, Treasurer, or Secretary shall sign all written instruments, promissory notes, and shall sign all cheques.
+5. As appropriate, the President, Vice President/s, Treasurer, or Secretary may sign all written instruments or promissory notes, and the Treasurer shall authorize all disbursements.

 Article IX: Standing Committees